Quality education helps youth and adults achieve their full potential

 Here are just a few ways Heart of Illinois United Way funded programs are positively impacting education in central Illinois:

-- 88% of youth achieved academic success in math skills
+- 88% of youth achieved academic success in essential reading and math skills

-- 72% of adults who obtained tutoring or went back to school increased their knowledge
+- 93% of adults who obtained tutoring or went back to school increased their literacy skills

-- 93% of parents demonstrated adequate and appropriate interpersonal skills
+- 95% of parents increased their parenting and life skills

 Put Students at the Head of the Class